sirishacyd/277_torchapp/README.md

 # Sensor reading when torch is on.
 ![torchon](screenshots/torchon.jpeg)

-# Sensor reading when torch is on
+# Sensor reading when torch is on USB debugging mode.
 ![torchon](screenshots/torchon1.jpeg)